-Published to mark the 75th anniversary of the Battle of Britain
+The men and women who made the Spitfire the aviation icon.
+Published to mark the 75th anniversary of the Battle of Britain.

 Paul Beaver’s new book on the Spitfire puts people right at its centre.
 The iconic Second World War fighter is perhaps the best known aeroplane in the world and the subject of a thousand books.

 In SPITFIRE PEOPLE, Paul re-examines the role of the design team at Supermarine and seeks to unravel the wing design and the design work which for so long has been attributed to R J Mitchell.
 He looks at the politics behind the funding and the senior Royal Air Force officers who stuck their necks out in defiance of HM Treasury to order the Spitfire into production.

 Once into production at Southampton, Paul has found evidence of plans to disperse the manufacture to Salisbury, Trowbridge, Reading and Newbury long before the Luftwaffe struck at the Supermarine works.
 He has also put the production at Castle Bromwich into context and shed new light of the developments which led to the later mark of Spitfire as completely different aeroplanes from the prototype thanks to work of Joe Smith, Alf Faddy and Alan Clifton.

 The heroes of the air are not forgotten.
 Besides confirming the outstanding role of Bob Stanford Tuck, the first Spitfire ace who before the war had added much to fighting ability of the Spitfire, Paul has examined the impact of the ‘Spitfire Girls’ of the Air Transport Auxiliary.
 The Battle of Britain victory is attributable to the Spitfire is real and media terms, Paul asserts and SPITFIRE PEOPLE also covers the role played by the Spitfire in all theatres of war, including at sea.